kamil5b/golinkedlist/README.md

 I'm using doubly linear linked list because its practical and easy to use.

-Suitable to learning data structure with Go Language, its totally open source you just have to clone or download it
+Suitable for learning data structure with Go Language, its totally open source you just have to clone or download it

 # Features
 ## Headers